rrichardson/disambiguating/draft.md

 # Disambiguating Databases

-The topic of data storage is one that doesn't to be well understood until something goes wrong (data disappears), or something goes really right (too many customers).
+The topic of data storage is one that doesn't need to be well understood until something goes wrong (data disappears), or something goes really right (too many customers).
 Because databases can be treated like black boxes with an API, their inner workings are often overlooked.
 They're often treated as magic things that just take data when offered, and supply it when I asked.
-Since these two operations are the only understood activities of the technology, they are the only feature points used when one is comparing different technologies.
+Since these two operations are the only understood activities of the technology, they are often the only feature points presented when one is comparing different technologies.

 But what exactly is an *operation*?
 Within the realm of databases, this could mean any number of things.
 Is that operation a transaction?
 Is it an indexing of data?
 A retrieval from an index?
 Does it store the data to a durable medium like a hard disk, or does it beam it by laser towards Alpha Centauri?

 It is this ambiguity that causes havoc in the software industry.
 Misunderstanding the features and guarantees of a database system can cause, at best, user consternation due to slowness or unavailability.
 At worst, it could result in fiscal damage, or even jail time due to loss data.

 The scope of the term "database" is vast.
 Technically speaking, anything that stores data for later retrieval is a database.
 Even by that broad definition, there is functionality that is common to most databases.
-The scope of this article is to enumerate those features.
+The scope of this article is to enumerate those features at a high level.
 The intent is to provide the reader with a tool-set with which they might evaluate databases on their relative merits.

 Applying this feature driven approach, the reader should see two benefits.
 Firstly, it will allow them to accurately assess their own needs.
 Secondly, it will allow them to compare technologies by pairing up like features.
 When viewed with with this lens, comparative benchmarks will only be valid on databases that are performing equal work and providing the same guarantees.